JoleneKearse/cookie-consent/README.md

 ![url showing submitted info](./screenshots/submit-url-deets.png)

 As forms are sent off to a server, it creates this **query string**, `?fullName=John+Doe` followed by an ampersand for the next entered field.
 Since this is a frontend project, we need to use `e.preventDefault()`.
 We'd also do this when the user would still be interacting with the page.

+**What about when there is more than one button on a form?**

+Since all buttons in a form are automatically considered Submit buttons, you will need to manually change it's `type="button"`.